 The Last Waltz was a concert by the Canadian-American rock group The Band, held on American Thanksgiving Day, November 25, 1976, at Winterland Ballroom in San Francisco.
 The Last Waltz was advertised as The Band's "farewell concert appearance", and the concert saw The Band joined by more than a dozen special guests,

 Your new Drive-in will feature classic movies and other features that you can enjoy from the comfort of your car.
 Also, we will have a limited amount of space for outside viewing.
-We are very respectful of our neighbors and in doing so we do not be using speakers, but rather radio broadcasting of the show on an unused FM frequency.
+We are very respectful of our neighbors and in that regard we do not use speakers, but rather radio broadcasting of the show on an unused FM frequency.
 So, you can listen on your car radio or on a portable radio.

 Copyright 2021.
 Highlands Performing Arts All Rights Reserved.

-After a first great season the Drive-In is reopening in late March.
-We are taking requests!
-Please see the form below and let us know your opinion.
+After a first great season the Drive-In is reopening in April

 Tell us what movies you would like to see on the big screen